KevinListerGit/maths_things/README.md

 # maths_things
-General maths things, fourier analysis, etc
+General maths things, fourier analysis, Bessel functions,  etc

 The emerging properties of a hat takes a hat and repeatedly copies the hat on each of the straight the lines of the hat